ARC-Encoder: learning compressed text representations for large language models: Related work

-\myparag{Long Context.} Recent work on long-context language modeling combines fine-tuning with extended positional encoding strategies. \citet{together2023Llama2_7b_32k_instruct} fine-tunes Llama2 7B to handle 32k-token inputs using position interpolation \citep{chen2023extendingcontextwindowlarge}.
+\myparag{Long Context.} Recent work on long-context language modeling combines fine-tuning with extended positional encoding strategies. \citet{together2023Llama2_7b_32k_instruct} fine-tunes Llama2 7B to handle 32k-token inputs using position interpolation \citep{chen2023extendingcontextwindowlarge}. \citet{zhang2024longcontextcompressionactivation} inserts activation “anchors” into the hidden states of the model, requiring modification and fine-tuning of the target LLM itself to compress.
 In contrast, \citet{yen2024longcontextlanguagemodelingparallel} introduce a lightweight encoder that processes long inputs in parallel and passes compressed representations to a decoder via learned cross-attention, allowing efficient long-sequence handling.
 Our work follows the idea of \citet{yen2024longcontextlanguagemodelingparallel} while producing fewer tokens and keeping the decoder untouched.